my-fun-run/my-fun-run.github.io/README.md

 	> As a runner who lacks motivation, I would love to have an app that provides encouragement and motivation during my runs, to keep me going.

-* Runners wgo run regularly but are in need of change to their routine.
+* Runners who run regularly but are in need of change to their routine.

 	> As a runner who takes the same route all the time, I would like an app that would give me some new and exciting options, without having to go far from home.